jtcaraball/dotfiles/README.md

   launcher to work you must first set up the necessary permissions, for example, with `polkit`.

-- You can take screenshots with the `screenshot` command in the rofi launcher.

 - Neovim's theme is intended to be used together with the [kitty](https://sw.kovidgoyal.net/kitty/) configuration in this repository.

-- Wallpaper selection is handled by creating a simlink of the desired image file in the i3 configuration folder using the command `ln -sf /path/to/image
-$HOME/.config/i3/wallpaper`.
-To see the background change run `i3-msg restart`.

 - The mappings were chosen (or left as is) to suit a [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) or a [Skeletyl](https://github.com/Bastardkb/Skeletyl) using